Jodosoft/Libraries/README.md

   <tr>
     <td>Reliability</td>
     <td>
-      <p>Unit tests, benchmarks, and continuous integration tools are used to ensure the packages are fit for purpose.</p>
+      <p>Unit tests, benchmarks, and continuous integration tools are used to ensure the packages remain fit for purpose.</p>
       <p>The target code coverage percentage for this project is 90%, though it is considered equally important to re-cover code to assert on boundary conditions, edge-cases, and error scenarios.</p>
       <p>Click on the shields below to see the latest test results and coverage.</p>
       <p>